Everything you need to know about the 11+

 Can I have a trial session?

-Yes of course, there is no charge for a trial lesson or a free assessment session before you and your child decide whether they want to join us.
+Yes of course, there is no charge for a free assessment session before you and your child decide whether they want to join us.
+A trial lesson will be charged at the normal rate.

 How much do I have to pay in advance; is there a contract?